 White Balance

-Changing the white balance will help make certain colors come forward more, especially when watching specific events.
 It is another option that lets you dial in the colors you see on your TV to have the best experience when watching.

 Calibrate Screen

 This feature lets you change many options on your screen to give you a more personalized experience.
-Here you can change things like zoom, color warmth, and many other settings to help make your tv look better.
+Here you can change things like zoom, color warmth, and many other settings to help make your TV look better.

 Factory Reset

-If you make a minor error or are unhappy with a change and didn’t write down the original setting, don’t fret.
 In most cases, you can reset your Samsung TV back to factory settings.
-Click on the link for a tutorial that will walk you through the process. .
+Click on the link for a tutorial to walk you through the process.

-Use the Setting With Care
+Use the Samsung Service Menu With Care

 Common mistakes after using the service menu are the TV shutting off quickly after you turn it on.
 You can also see the TV start to power up.
-The logo may stay on, or it might immediately turn off before you see anything else on the screen.
-You may even see the LED start blinking, but nothing happens at all.
+The logo may stay on or immediately turn off before you see anything else on the screen.

 The worst part about these problems is you won’t be able to go back into the menu and change the settings.
-You will have to use even more invasive means to fix these kinds of problems.
+You will have to use even more invasive means to fix these problems.

 What to Do If You Make a Mistake